UFC Fight Night: MacDonald vs Saffiedine: Predictions & Analysis

 A few statistical edges stand out.
 Saggo throws significantly more leather — a 2.0 sig. strike per minute gap.
 Saggo is far more active with takedowns, averaging 6.1 more per 15 minutes.
 Felder has tighter striking defense, making opponents miss more often.

-**The Pick: Jason Saggo over Paul Felder.** The model is firm on this one: Saggo at 75%.
+The Pick: Jason Saggo over Paul Felder.
+We're leaning Saggo here at 72%, a solid but not overwhelming edge.

 Chris Kelades vs Paddy Holohan